simondotm/lz4enc-python/README.md

 #### Other considerations

-Exomiser is great at compression, but it is slow(er) and a complex file format.
+Exomiser is great at compression, but it is slow(er) and a more opaque file format.

 ZStandard is interesting, but the implementation is complex.

 LZW uses dictionary tables rather than sliding windows, and not suited to low power/memory CPU environments.

-LZO/LZMO are other variants I looked at, but settled on LZ4.
+LZO/LZMO are other variants I looked at, but settled on LZ4 due to simplicity of format, compression ratio, decompression speed and availability of implementations that were easy enough to modify for my own purposes.

 ## References